-4.6 Policy CS5: Carlton-in-Lindrick and Langold
+Policy CS5: Carlton-in-Lindrick and Langold

-4.18 Carlton-in-Lindrick and Langold are functionally linked settlements within the former mining area north of Worksop, with populations of c.6000 and c.2500 respectively.
+4.24 Carlton-in-Lindrick and Langold are functionally linked settlements within the former mining area north of Worksop, with populations of c.6000 and c.2500 respectively.
 Separated by the site of the former Firbeck Colliery and by Langold Country Park, between them they have a good range of services, facilities and employment opportunities, as well as significant amounts of brownfield land for regeneration.
+Recent permissions for housing and employment development, on brownfield sites, in both settlements means that significant additional allocations are unlikely to be required, although an allowance is made for the natural expansion of the Lawn Road Industrial Estate.